-This event will see a new portrait unveiled to the unique collection People's Portraits, housed at Girton on a long-term loan from the Royal Society of Portrait Painters.
-This year's speaker will be will be Mr Luke Syson, Director and Marlay Curator of The Fitzwilliam Museum.
+This event will saw a new portrait unveiled to the unique collection People's Portraits, housed at Girton on a long-term loan from the Royal Society of Portrait Painters.
+This year's speaker was Mr Luke Syson, Director and Marlay Curator of The Fitzwilliam Museum.

 'By Women, Of Women’

 “When the Fitzwilliam re-opened in May, we were thrilled to begin with a small display looking at 20th Century works by women, and images of women by men in that same period.
 This simple idea has proved immensely revealing, and will be what I intend to talk about.”